zhihua-zheng/zhihua-zheng.github.io/README.md

 Zhihua's Personal Website

-This is created from a Jekyll theme template [Long Haul] (https://github.com/brianmaierjr/long-haul).
+This is created from a Jekyll theme template [Long Haul](https://github.com/brianmaierjr/long-haul).

 ## License